 What do customers expect?

-The reason “near me” is gaining popularity is that people expect technology to give them very fast and accurate information.
+The reason people Google “near me”, and the reason it’s gained popularity, is that people expect technology to give them very fast and accurate information.
 The days are gone when people would search their daily newspapers.
 If they want particular places within their vicinity, they want the information to be fast and detailed.